craigbuckler/html5-export/presentation/code.md

 I asked a year ago and got some blank looks.

 You'll be pleased to hear I won't be live editing.
 There's not enough time.
-And it terrifies me.
+And I'm a coward.

 ## PREVIEW 0